fallaciousreasoning/bombs-away/README.md

 In addition, the game is a valid PWA, meaning that it should be installable and will work offline.

+A live version of the game is available at https://bombs-away.now.sh/

 ## Development

 Initialize submodules